-We did not have any problems in constructing this building until time to cut the crescent ventilator hole and other holes.
+We did not have any pro-blems in constructing this building until time to cut the crescent ventilator hole and other holes.
 We did not have any problems in constructing this building until time to cut the crescent ventilator hole and other holes.
 We did not have the proper tools to cut crescent and oval holes so all we could do was to cut square ones.
 I will have to say that the square holes in place of oval holes were not very comfortable.
 We built what was called a two-holer.
 However, I never could see the use of two holes when the building is only used by one person at a time.
 I have wondered through the years to the present time if we are happier with the modern bathroom facilities than we were with the old two-holer.

 I do not remember much about my grandparents but I would like to say something about them.
-Grandmother Andrews died in 1901 when I was one year Grandmother Blair old Blair and Grandfather Andrews both died in 1904 when I was four years old.
-Grandfather Blair died in 1910 when I was 10 died in 1910 when I was 10 years old.
+Grandmother Andrews died in 1901 when I was one year old Grandmother Blair and and Grandfather Andrews both died in 1904 when I was four years old.
+Grandfather Blair died in 1910 when I was 10 years old.
 I can remember some things about Grandfather Blair.
-After my grandmother died, he con-tinued to live with his two stepdaughters Elizabeth and Maggie Aiken in the Bloin Maggie Aiken in the Blair home.
+After my grandmother died, he continued to live with his two stepdaughters Elizabeth and Maggia Aiken in the Blair.
+Maggie Aiken in the Blair home.
 He had been a big cotton farmer, but in the later years he had cut down to a two-horse farm on account of age and failing health.
 I remember visiting him and he would tell me of his ex-periences in the Civil War.
 He was a flag bearer and was wounded twice, once in the breast and once in the foot.
-Both of my grandfathers were elders in Salem were elders in Salem Presbyterian Church and both of them and my grandmothers were buried in the churchyard.
+Both of my grandfathers were elders in Salem Presbyterian Church and Presbyterian Church and both of them and my grandmothers were buried in the churchyand the churchyard.